What is Chocolatey?

 Now run the following command in the Windows shell.

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

 If there are no errors, Chocolatey will be installed.
-We can verify the installation using one of the following commands.
+We can verify the installation using the choco or choco -? command.

 Install Using Windows Cmd Shell

 First, we need ensure that we are using an administrative shell.

 Next, copy the following command to our cmd.exe shell.

 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command " [System.Net.ServicePointManager]::SecurityProtocol = 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"